JUNE 2026

 These sectors depend heavily on New Zealand’s clean environment, biodiversity, and food integrity to attract discerning international visitors.
 Pristine landscapes and natural food systems, prized especially in markets sensitive to GMOs such as the EU and Japan, are key assets for sustaining this growth.

-The proposal to increase glyphosate residue limits—by up to 100 times in certain crops—is concerning, given growing evidence of its health risks.
+Increasing glyphosate residue limits—in certain crops—is concerning, given growing evidence of its health risks.
 International research suggests glyphosate:

 • Can accumulate in breast milk and body tissues